 You can think of this as a variation on guacamole that can be used to replace mayonnaise in recipes.
 I often have avozil mayo with steamed sweet potatoes to make a divine sweet potato salad.
 Also is a great dip to have in the fridge to have with fresh veg or on crackers.

-It will last for a few days in the fridge.
+This dip will last for a few days in the fridge.